delphix/mysqllinux/docs/docs/index.md

 By now, you must have an overall idea of what is possible with the MySQL plugin.
 Before you can get started with virtualizing your MySQL databases, there are some pre-requisites you need to take care of.
-Please visit the Pre-requisites page for more details.
+Please visit the [Pre-Requisites](/Pre-Requisites/General/index.html) page for more details.

 Questions?
 ----------------